Brownie (folklore): Activities

 Traditions about brownies are generally similar across different parts of Great Britain.
 They are said to inhabit homes and farms.
 They only work at night, performing necessary housework and farm tasks while the human residents of the home are asleep.
 The presence of the brownie is believed to ensure household prosperity and the human residents of the home are expected to leave offerings for the brownie, such as a bowl of cream or porridge, or a small cake.
 These are usually left on the hearth.
 The brownie will punish household servants who are lazy or slovenly by pinching them while they sleep, breaking or upsetting objects around them, or causing other mischief.
 Sometimes they are said to create noise at night or leave messes simply for their own amusement.
 In some early stories, brownies are described as guarding treasure, a non-domestic task outside of their usual repertoire.

 Brownies are almost always described as solitary creatures who work alone and avoid being seen.
 There is rarely said to be more than one brownie living in the same house.
 Usually, the brownie associated with a house is said to live in a specific place, such as a particular nearby cave, stream, rock, or pond.
 Some individual brownies are occasionally given names.
-Around 1650, a brownie at Overthwaite in Westmorland was known as "Tawny Boy" and a brownie from Hilton in County Durham was known as "Cauld Lad".
+Around 1650, a brownie at Overthwaite in Westmorland was known as "Tawny Boy" and a brownie from Hylton in Sunderland was known as the "Cauld Lad of Hylton".
 Brownies are said to be motivated by "personal friendships and fancies" and may sometimes be moved to perform extra work outside of their normal duties, such as, in one story of a brownie from Balquam, fetching a midwife when the lady of the house went into labour.

 In 1703, John Brand wrote in his description of Shetland that: